 ID Location Action Name Action Description Risk Being Addressed Lead Agency Support Partners Priority Timing Performance Measures CL.01 Callala Bay Callala Bay Coastal Processes and Hazard Definition Study and Management Option Investigation Undertake a coastal processes and coastal hazards study of the Callala Bay foreshore area.
 The primary objective of this study would be to develop a greater understanding of the alongshore and cross-shore morphological processes that can support the scientifically based derivation and assessment of coastal management solutions.
 The study would include three key components: Part 1: Coastal Process Investigation: A desktop investigation is required to identify and quantify the local sediment transport sources, sinks, and pathways.
-This investigation should build on the work undertaken by Royal HaskoningDHV (2012), and enhance this work through the application of numerical modelling methods comprising wave, hydrodynamic, and morphological modelling.
-The outcomes of the study would be: A) A quantified conceptual model of local sediment transport, including longshore sediment transport rates and the relative contribution of longshore and cross-shore processes to shoreline change at the study area.
-B) An assessment of storm erosion, and derivation of coastal hazard lines for the Callala Bay foreshore; and C) Determine the foreshore buffer required to protect private and public property.
+This investigation should build on the work undertaken by Royal HaskoningDHV (2012), and enhance this work through the application of numerical modelling methods comprising wave, hydrodynamic, and morphological modelling methods comprising wave, hydrodynamic, and morphological modelling at the study area.
+B) An assessment of storm erosion, and derivation of coastal hazard lines for the Callala Bay foreshore; and C. Determine the foreshore buffer required to protect private and public property.
 D) This study should also include an investigation into feasible sand sources to supply any potential long term beach nourishment program for Callala Bay.
-Note that during Stage 3 of the CMP, NPWS has indicated that it will not accept winning of sand from within NPWS land tenure to the north of Wowly Creek.
-Part 2: Assessment of Management Options: The outcomes of the study would then inform decision making around management actions.
-Specifically, this part of the study should assess the following potential management options: A) Beach Nourishment - including through the sources of sand identified in Part 1.
-B) A potential groyne structure(s), as per the preliminary investigation of Royal HaskoningDHV (2012).
-This should also include an assessment of the potential optimised groyne configuration in with and without associated CHR.25 CHR.26 CHR.27 CHR.28 CHR.29 CHR.30 SCC DCCEEW(E&H) NPWS DPI-Fisheries High (24) Within 1-3 years Investigations completed, and clear direction for remaining stages established.
+Note that during Stage 3 of the CMP, NPWS has indicated that it will not accept winning of sand from within NPVS land tenure to the north of Wowly Creek.
+Part 2: Assessment of study would the sources of sand identified in Part 1.
+B) A potential groyme structure(s), as per the preliminary investigation of Royal HaskoningDHV (2012).
+This should also include an assessment of the yotential management actions.
+Specifically, this part of the study should associated nourishment).
+(C) Poternial negative impacts (i.e. downdrift, or on local estuary morpholognamics).
+This assessment a should specifically incorporate the use of morphological modelling to assess the relative eperformance and potential impacts (i.e. downdrift, or on local estuary morpholynamics) of the options.
+Once lead agencies and supporting partners agree on the prefered management optio CHR.25 CHR.26 CHR.27 CHR.28 CHR.29 CHR.30 SCC DCCEEW(E&H) NPWS DPI-Fisheries High (24) Within 1-3 years Investigations completed, and clear direction for remaining stages established.
 CL.02 Callala Bay Callala Bay foreshore restoration This Action involves the restoration and revegetation of the foreshore along Progress Park, in between the boat ramp and Sheaffe Street.
-This should include: An ongoing program of beach scraping / sand redistribution works to increase the volume of the upper beach profile along the foreshore.
-Replacing the existing lawn vegetation at the seawards end of in progress park (seawards of the walking path) with more appropriate dune vegetation, in order to improved resilience of foreshore to long term erosion and promote natural beach recovery after storm events.
+This should include: - An ongoing program of beach scraping / sand redistribution works to increase the volume of the upper beach profile along the foreshore. - Replacing the existing lawn vegetation at the seawards end of in progress park (seawards of the walking path) with more appropriate dune vegetation, in order to improved resilience of foreshore to long term erosion and promote natural beach recovery after storm events.
 There is space to accommodate this and keep some of the existing lawn reserve for community recreational use.
 Any revegetation and beach scraping/ beach nourishment works undertaken at this site should focus on enhancing and continuing the works already completed by Council at this site in mid-late 2023.
-The ongoing long term viability and optimisation could be informed by the outcomes of Action CL.01.
+The ongoing long term viability and optimisation could be informed by the outcomes of Action CL-OI.
 Furthermore, as part of this Action, Council is to employ the most up to date beach scraping methodology in line with continued learnings and process improvements.
 CHR.25 CHR.26 CHR.27 CHR.28 CHR.29 CHR.30 SER.9.5 SER.9.6 SER.9.7 SCC DPI-Fisheries Crown Lands DCCEEW(E&H) NPWS Medium (16) Year 1 and ongoing Works completed.